-On 8 September, China Yunnan Copper Australia Chile Limitada the Chilean subsidiary of Chinalco Yunnan Copper Resources Limited signed a new earnin with option to joint venture agreement with Rio Tinto Mining and Exploration Chile covering the copper porphyry exploration property Candelabro, in northern Chile.
+On 8 August 2012, China Yunnan Copper Australia Chile Limitada, a Chilean subsidiary of Chinalco Yunnan Copper Resources Limited, signed a new earn-in with option to joint venture agreement with Compañía Contractual Minera Los Andes (a subsidiary of Codelco, the world's largest copper producer), for the copper porphyry exploration property Sulfatos in northern Chile.

-There have been no other events since 30 June 2011 that impact upon the financial report as at 30 June 2011.
+There have been no other events since 30 June 2012 that impact upon the financial report.